mycojmo/mycojmo-site/src/content/blog/first-post.md

 title: "Hello World"
 description: "What are we about?"
 pubDate: "Aug 28 2025"
-heroImage: "/blog-placeholder-3.jpg"
+heroImage: "/blog1.png"
 ---

 We're in business!
-Find out more.
+Email to find out more.